 - When the client is looking to optimize its workflows and systems across departments as it scales

-- When the client is interested in optimizing a specific department, function, or tool (like hiring an SI to evaluate and improve marketing ROI)
+- When a client is interested in optimizing a specific department, function, or tool (like hiring an SI to evaluate and improve marketing ROI)

-SIs often sell their ISV partners’ products in the early stages of the sales cycle and then hand the prospect off to their ISV partner to sign the contract and provide direct payment for the ISV’s product.
-Once the deal is signed, the SI partner helps the client adopt the product and drive value for the remainder of the customer lifecycle.
-Depending on the relationship between the SI and the ISV, the ISV’s professional services team may provide additional support to the client in tandem with the SI to help the client with specific use cases.
+SIs often sell their ISV partners’ software in the early stages of the sales cycle and then hand the prospect off to their ISV partner to sign the contract and provide direct payment for the ISV’s software.
+Once the deal is signed, the SI partner helps the client adopt the software and drive value for the remainder of the customer lifecycle.
+Depending on the relationship between the SI and the ISV, the ISV’s professional services team may provide additional support to the client in tandem with the SI to help the client with specific use cases or custom projects.

 If the client’s relationship with the SI ends, the client can continue to use the ISV’s product since the contract for the product remains with the ISV.
-Alternatively, if the client chooses to no longer use the ISV’s product, the SI could recommend a different product to suit the client’s particular needs.
+Alternatively, if the client chooses to no longer use the ISV’s product, the SI would need to recommend a different product to suit the client’s particular needs.

 SIs can be highly specialized.
-If you scroll through an SI’s LinkedIn database of employees, you’ll see roles like “climate change and sustainability expert,” “cloud architect,” “Managing Director, P&L” (Profit and Loss), and “data engineering and visualization.”
+If you scroll through an SI’s LinkedIn database of employees, you’ll see roles like “Climate Change and Sustainability Expert,” “Cloud Architect,” “Managing Director, P&L” (Product and Loss), and “Data Engineering and Visualization.”

-SIs often show their success through case studies featuring their ISV partners’ products and their expertise through original research, industry-specific surveys, and other business insights.
-These insights show potential clients how they could and should be adjusting their business to stay ahead of changes in work and technology, all with the goal of outdoing the competition.
+SIs often show their success through case studies featuring their ISV partners’ software, original research predicting business trends and needs for particular categories, industry-specific surveys, and other business insights.
+These insights show potential clients how they could and should be adjusting their business to stay ahead of changes in work and technology, all with the goal of outdoing their competition.